top of page

 APA

-Please use caution when relying on automatically generated citations from databases suas they may contain incomplete or inaccurate information.
-While these citations can serve as helpful starting points, students are responsible for ensuring the accuracy of their citations.
+Use caution when relying on automatically generated citations from databases as they may contain incomplete or inaccurate information.

 APA Style (PowerPoint) - an overview of the APA manual, 7th edition (updated Aug 2025)